 By educating young people to make them fit for their careers, we also see our work as a university as a social responsibility.
 For our students, our society and our future.

 For this reason, we support numerous projects that are organized by our university teachers, students and employees and contribute to an increase in social responsibility - because UE is not only a university, but also a corporate citizen.

 Student cooperations and projects, social engagement of employees or the provision of various scholarships are part of our concept of social responsibility.

-Maurits van Rooijen, Rector of the University of Europe for Applied Sciences:
+Maurits van Rooijen, President of the University of Europe for Applied Sciences:

 "UE is a place of shared learning and networking that thrives on the diversity of its employees and students.
 It is UE's goal to trigger a positive effect on our environment to move things for the better.
 We are convinced that only together, whether in science or in society, as teachers, students, alumni or employees from administration or the rectorate, we can cross borders.
 Only if we act together and work for each other and for others can we fulfill our social responsibility and shape the future.
 Thus, we have launched various academic projects and initiatives, set up scholarship programs and, in addition, support departmental activities and thus the extraordinary commitment of our students."